Rule 3745-53-20 | The manifest system and acceptance and handling of hazardous waste.

 (8) [Reserved.]

 (9) Post-receipt manifest data corrections.
-After the owner or operator of designated facilities have certified to the receipt of hazardous wastes by signing item 20 of the manifest, any post-receipt data corrections may be submitted at any time by any interested person (e.g., waste handler) named on the manifest.
-Transporters may participate electronically in the post-receipt data corrections process by following the process described in paragraph (L) of rule 3745-54-71 of the Administrative Code, which applies to corrections made to either paper or electronic manifest records.
+After the owner or operator has certified that the manifest is complete by signing the manifest at the time of submittal to the U.S. EPA e-manifest system, any post-receipt data corrections may be submitted at any time by any interested person (e.g., waste handler) named on the manifest.
+If corrections are requested by U.S. EPA for portions of the manifest that a transporter is required to complete, the transporter shall address the data correction within thirty days after the date of the request.
+Data correction submittals shall be made electronically via the post-receipt data corrections process by following the process described in paragraph (L) of rule 3745-54-71 of the Administrative Code, which applies to corrections made to either paper or electronic manifest records.

 (B) Before transporting the hazardous waste, the transporter shall sign and date the manifest acknowledging acceptance of the hazardous waste from the generator.
-The transporter shall return a signed copy to the generator before leaving the generator's property.
+The transporter shall return a signed copy of the manifest to the generator before leaving the generator's property.

-(D) A transporter who delivers a hazardous waste to another transporter or to the designated facility shall do all of the following:
+(D) A transporter who delivers a hazardous waste to another transporter or to the designated facility shall:

-(1) Obtain the date of delivery and the handwritten signature of that transporter or of the owner or operator of the designated facility on the manifest.
+(1) Obtain the date of delivery and the handwritten signature on the manifest of that transporter or of the owner or operator of the designated facility; and

-(2) Retain one copy of the manifest in accordance with rule 3745-53-22 of the Administrative Code.
+(2) Retain one copy of the manifest in accordance with rule 3745-53-22 of the Administrative Code; and

 (3) Give the remaining copies of the manifest to the accepting transporter or designated facility.

-(E) Paragraphs (C), (D), and (F) of this rule do not apply to water (bulk shipment) transporters if the following occur:
+(E) The requirements of paragraphs (C), (D), and (F) of this rule do not apply to water (bulk shipment) transporters if:

-(1) The hazardous waste is delivered by water (bulk shipment) to the designated facility.
+(1) The hazardous waste is delivered by water (bulk shipment) to the designated facility; and

-(2) A shipping paper that contains all the information required on the manifest (excluding the EPA identification numbers, generator certification, and signatures) and, for exports or imports occurring under the terms of a consent issued by U.S. EPA on or after December 31, 2016, a movement document that includes all information required by 40 C.F.R.
-262.83(d) or 262.84(d) accompanies the hazardous waste.
+(2) A shipping paper that contains all the information required on the manifest (excluding the U.S. EPA identification numbers, generator certification, and signatures) and, for exports or imports occurring under the terms of a consent issued by U.S. EPA on or after December 31, 2016, a movement document that includes all information required by paragraph (D) of rule 3745-52-83 or paragraph (D) of rule 3745-52-84 of the Administrative Code accompanies the hazardous waste; and

-(3) The delivering transporter obtains the date of delivery and handwritten signature of the owner or operator of the designated facility on either the manifest or the shipping paper.
+(3) The delivering transporter obtains the date of delivery and handwritten signature of the owner or operator of the designated facility on either the manifest or the shipping paper; and

-(4) The person who delivers the hazardous waste to the initial water (bulk shipment) transporter obtains the date of delivery and signature of the water (bulk shipment) transporter on the manifest and forwards the manifest to the designated facility.
+(4) The person who delivers the hazardous waste to the initial water (bulk shipment) transporter obtains the date of delivery and signature of the water (bulk shipment) transporter on the manifest and forwards the manifest to the designated facility; and

 (5) A copy of the shipping paper or manifest is retained by each water (bulk shipment) transporter in accordance with rule 3745-53-22 of the Administrative Code.

-(F) For shipments that involve rail transportation, paragraphs (C), (D) and (E) of this rule do not apply and the following requirements do apply:
+(F) For shipments that involve rail transportation, the requirements of paragraphs (C), (D) and (E) of this rule do not apply and the following requirements do apply:

-(1) When accepting hazardous waste from a non-rail transporter, the initial rail transporter shall do the following:
+(1) When accepting hazardous waste from a non-rail transporter, the initial rail transporter shall:

-(c) Forward at least three copies of the manifest to one of the following:
+(c) Forward at least three copies of the manifest to:

-(ii) The designated facility, if the shipment is delivered to that facility by rail.
+(ii) The designated facility, if the shipment is delivered to that facility by rail; or

 (iii) The last rail transporter designated to handle the waste in the United States.